 When surveyed, those visitors to the UK who didn't visit London considered the cost of visiting and the value for money for all aspects of their visit better than those who did visit London.
 The countryside can supply its own entertainment, National Parks, beaches, hiking etc.

 London is an expensive place to visit for the British too, and while you absolutely should go there as a part of your holiday to Britain, there are many reasons to get out and see more of the country as well.
-Outside of London, the South East is the most expensive part of the country, with lower prices and better value to be had as you head away to the west and north.
+Outside of London, the South East is the most expensive part of the country, with lower prices and better value to be had as you head west and north.

 Reference: Information for this page was taken from surveys and statistics at Visit Britain a public body that works for the UK tourism industry.